-You'll see him court side at Sprint Center sporting events.
-And if one of the Royals players is injured, he may be in the news.
+You'll see him court side at T-Mobile Center sporting events.
+And if 1 of the Royals players is injured, he may be in the news.
 When it comes to sports medicine in Kansas City, Vincent Key, MD, has the courts and playing fields covered.

 An orthopedic surgeon at The University of Kansas Hospital, Dr. Key is the go-to expert for knee and shoulder conditions.
 Kansas City's professional teams rely on him for his overall medical expertise and whenever these joint issues come into play.
 And while his patient roster includes star athletes, he cares for everyday competitors, too.
 Dr. Key's clinical practice focuses on minimally invasive procedures to repair damaged joints.